-Every August, Ontario Parks organises Public Wolf Howls in Algonquin — evening events where rangers locate an active pack by howling and then invite crowds of visitors to listen to the response echoing from the surrounding boreal forest.
-The experience is primarily acoustic rather than visual, but success rates for hearing wolves exceed 80% on peak nights.
-The Algonquin wolf (Canis lupus lycaon) inhabits this park in higher density than almost anywhere else in eastern North America, and events fill up weeks in advance.
+Every August, Ontario Parks runs Public Wolf Howls in Algonquin Provincial Park, the acoustic flagship of eastern North American wolf tourism where rangers locate an active pack and invite crowds to hear responses echo from boreal forest.
+The experience is primarily auditory rather than visual, but success rates for hearing wolves exceed 80% on peak nights when the Algonquin wolf inhabits this park at higher density than almost anywhere else east of the Rockies.
+Events fill weeks in advance and require no specialised trekking gear, just a park pass and patience at dusk.

 day tripEasyWatching